ellaism/ellaism.org/_posts/2018-03-14-post-conflict-debriefing.md

 management efforts.
 Some of them are still open questions, and we hope that as a community we can work together to solve them.

+### Leaving the Old Discord Server

+During the conflict, Ellaismer left the old Discord server, which caused the conflict to get even more heated.
+This behavior should be avoided, and leaving should at least not be immediate and until all other negotiations have failed.

 ### Financial Interests

 One thing discussed in the conflict is the MINING token.
 This is a